PGA Show sign-up ends in:

 Final Thoughts

-Wrist position is often overlooked when golfers work on their setup.
-Most focus on their feet, hands, and knee bend, but the position of the wrists is equally important.
+Wrist position is often overlooked in the setup routine.
+Most golfers focus on their feet, hands, and knee bend but skip the wrists.

-If you want to develop a consistent golf swing and hit predictable shots, your wrist position needs to be part of the equation.
+If you want a more consistent, predictable golf swing, your wrists must be part of the equation.

 Was this article helpful to you?
 Help us improve!